Boeing CEO unfazed by low oil price, see healthy 777 demand

-Boeing Co (BA.N) the chief executive officer said on Wednesday that low oil prices do not alter the "value proposition" of its jetliners, and that he expects Boeing to capture 40 to 60 orders a year for the current production of the 777 aircraft.
+Jan 28 Boeing Co the chief executive officer said on Wednesday that low oil prices do not alter the "value proposition" of its jetliners, and that he expects Boeing to capture 40 to 60 orders a year for the current production of the 777 aircraft.

 Selling current-model 777s is crucial if Boeing is to avoid having to cut production as it transitions to building the new 777x jetliner that replaces the 777, starting in 2020.